Category theory for scientists (Old version): Intention of this book

 Data gathering is ubiquitous in science.
 Giant databases are currently being mined for unknown patterns, but in fact there are many (many) known patterns that simply have not been catalogued.
 Consider the well-known case of medical records.
 A patient's medical history is often known by various individual doctor-offices but quite inadequately shared between them.
 Sharing medical records often means faxing a hand-written note or a filled-in house-created form between offices.

-Similarly, in science there exists substantial expertise making brilliant connections between concepts, but it is being conveyed in silos of English prose known as journals articles.
-Every paper has a methods section, but it is almost impossible to read a methods section and subsequently repeat the experiment---the English is inadequate to concisely convey what is being done.
+Similarly, in science there exists substantial expertise making brilliant connections between concepts, but it is being conveyed in silos of English prose known as journal articles.
+Every scientific journal article has a methods section, but it is almost impossible to read a methods section and subsequently repeat the experiment---the English language is inadequate to precisely and concisely convey what is being done.

-The first thing to understand is that reusable methodologies can be formalized, and that doing so is inherently valuable.
+The first thing to understand in this course is that reusable methodologies can be formalized, and that doing so is inherently valuable.
 Consider the following analogy.
 Suppose you want to add up the area of a region in space (or the area under a curve).
 You break the region down into small squares, each of which you know has area $A$; then you count the number of squares, say $n$, and the result is that the region has an area of about $nA$.
 If you want a more precise and accurate result you repeat the process with half-size squares.
 This methodology can be used for any area-finding problem (of which there are more than a first-year calculus student generally realizes) and thus it deserves to be formalized.
 But once we have formalized this methodology, it can be taken to its limit and out comes integration by Riemann sums.

 I intend to show that category theory is incredibly efficient as a language for experimental design patterns, introducing formality while remaining flexible.
-It forms a rich and tightly woven conceptual fabric that allows the scientist to maneuver between different perspectives whenever the need arises.
+It forms a rich and tightly woven conceptual fabric that will allow the scientist to maneuver between different perspectives whenever the need arises.
 Once one builds that fabric for oneself, he or she has an ability to think about models in a way that simply would not occur without it.
 Moreover, putting ideas into the language of category theory forces a person to clarify their assumptions.
 This is highly valuable both for the researcher and for his or her audience.